 tcpTrigger allows you to monitor incoming network connections and automatically launch external apps or scripts.

 tcpTrigger provides you with an effective security option against a potential network intruder attempting to run a port scanner to map out live hosts and running services.
 This utility will alert you to incoming ICMP echo requests or on connections to any TCP port.
-You can monitor ports with existing services as well as ports with nothing listening - the detection works the same with open or closed ports.
+You can monitor ports with existing services and ports with nothing listening - the detection works the same with open or closed ports.
 TcpTrigger can even detect 'half-open' connections used by most port scanners.

 Additionally, tcpTrigger will automatically listen on all available IPv4 network interfaces, allowing for the easy monitoring of multiple subnets via a single installation.
-It also has Rogue DHCP Server Detection which alerts you if an unknown DHCP server is seen on the network.
+It also has Rogue DHCP Server Detection, which alerts you if an unknown DHCP server is seen on the network.
 This feature is limited to the local network segments monitored by tcpTrigger.

 But if you do not want to use this as a full-blown intrusion detector, you have the option to set it up for important service connections only.
-Simply monitor the ports you're interested in, and every time a connection is achieved, tcpTrigger can send an email notification, display a popup message, etc.
+Monitor the ports you're interested in, and every time a connection is achieved, tcpTrigger can send an email notification, display a popup message, etc.